Simplest Possible Process (SPP) for Publishing Documentation

 people are directly looking at the markdown file), you can instead

-include this information in the repository file _config.yml
+include this information in the repository file _config.yml.

-Once changes are checked into the main
+Once changes are checked into the main branch they are eligible

 for regeneration, which generally doesn’t take long.